 With this, your audience can fill the same survey using online channels.
-Usually, various forms for the target audience are designed and then circulated online to respond on a business name.
+Usually, various forms for the target audience are designed and then circulated online to respond to a business name.

 Google Form has an integrated response calculation system on a survey that develops graphical representation on survey responses.
-Unlike other mediums, the link of these forms can be shared anywhere.
+Unlike other mediums, the link between these forms can be shared anywhere.

 You must develop a checklist of your questions for the business name to ask your audience.
 This helps analyze if it creates a spark or an internal drive to buy that specific need/want.